50+ Spectacular Things To Do in Kauai

-Kauai is Hawaii’s fourth-largest island and is sometimes known as the “Garden Island”.
-Kauai is great for couples seeking a romantic vacation as well as a great place for families looking for a peaceful, quiet paradise.
 The island of Kauai is far less developed than Oahu or Maui but there is still an abundance of activities to enjoy and plenty of sandy beaches to take in the sun and surf.
 So, let’s jump into our favorite things to do on the Hawaiian Island of Kauai!

 Fun Fact: The state of Hawaii officially recognizes 137 islands in the state which includes four islands of the Midway Atoll.